Skip to main content

 • Both manually created and imported items can be removed successfully

-To confirm the status change, open the work item directly in Polarion and verify its status and resolution values match the configured rejectedStatus and rejectedResolution.
+To confirm the outcome, open the work item directly in Polarion and verify its status, resolution, and recycle bin state match the expected result for the configured strategy.

 See Also